mccawley74/StarCitizen-KillCrazy/README.md

 I tried to keep as many default Star Citizen keybindings as possible so it's easier to set back up.

+I had intended to add the T.Flight Rudder Pedals to this profile, but for some reason they refuse to work.
+You may have better luck, simple delete or comment out the line Configure(&TFRPRudder, MODE_EXCLUDED); in the StarCitizenXXX.tmc file to use them in the profile.
+Mine seem to work for about 20 seconds then stop responding, so I just left them out of the profile and load as a second controller in Star Citizen.

 There are several special layers, and function to assist in getting all the commands I wanted.
 They include the Joystick button S4, and the Throttle boat switch.
 Setup is shown below
     SetShiftButton(&Joystick, S4, &Throttle, BSF, BSB, 0);